 - If I were to pass away and the Law Society would want access to my account, what would you require?

-- Account Owner Deceased
+- Account Owner is deceased

 - Account Owner is sick or incapacitated